Between Annexation and Appropriation or the Production of the Colonial Space

 Over the last decades, there has been growing academic interest in the question of “space” in general and “colonial space” in particular.
 Challenging traditional views on the dualistic nature of colonial space and society, recent research in African history has explored the manifold – and sometimes contradictory – dynamics that shaped the development, perception, and utilization of various kinds of spaces “on the ground”, highlighting complex processes of appropriation and negotiation within the continuous transformation of overlapping, intermingling, altering, and hybrid zones of contact.

 Discussing various forms of spatial encounter and transformation, the panel aims to unpack how colonial spaces were constructed and altered, both physically and symbolically, focussing explicitly on practices of negotiation and on the “agency of materiality”.
-In doing so, the panel will contribute to a more differentiated understanding of how colonial societies worked within specific parameters of time, place, and environment, and of the power dynamics that – sometimes literally – shaped their course.

 The western part of the former British mandate of Tanganyika Territory was one of the most neglected regions by the colonial government.
 In the late 1920s, the administration began to discuss campaigns for development and evaluated certain regions.
 A driving force for this was the spread of African tryponosomiasis, commonly known as sleeping sickness.